celades5/SCAV-Seminar-3/README.md

 **Teacher:** Javi Fernandez

-Tis readme intents to explain the second lab in the SCAV subject for the video part.
+Tis readme intents to explain the third semianr in the SCAV subject for the video part.

 This repository consists in: